 In addition to Jay’s dedication to public service, he has a number of other interests including martial arts and aviation.
 He holds a fifth-degree black belt and believes martial arts instills the virtues of discipline, hard work, and mental fortitude.
-Jay has also flown light aircraft for 24 years.
+Jay has also flown light aircraft for over 25 years.
 He has an Airline Transport Pilot’s license—the highest category of pilot license—and volunteers with the Veteran’s Airlift Command to provide transportation to injured and disabled veterans.

 He and his wife Heather have two sons, Hale and Troy, and have made the 33rd Assembly District their home for over 20 years.